 Check every year whether and how the healthcare promoters can develop into:

-barefoot doctors or as this can enhance the distribution and quality of healthcare over larger areas of source communities and in the camps to more families.
+barefoot doctors as this can enhance the distribution and quality of healthcare over larger areas of source communities and in the camps to more families.

 midwifery nurses or traditional birth attendants, as many women, both in the camps and in the source communities, are unable to reach a hospital during childbirth.
 This would contribute to reduce the high maternal and infant mortality rates.